justinglobal/shirt_factory/proposal.md

   2. Allow users to add and format text only on shirt or with an uploaded image.
 Arrange both text and image elements in designer section.
   3. Full custom shirt design interface.
 This is mostly Javascript and it is a long-term goal of the project.
 I hope to investigate how I would accomplish this as part of my project, but it is not a listed goal for my final project.

+### Data model

+Database
+  - Stores page templates
+  - Stores shirt design database
+    * shirt title, text of output, color of shirt, processed image size in pixels, original image, processed image
+    * ? username
+    * template parameters
+      1. Python modules that will actually do the data transformation from the input parameters.

 ### Technical Components

 Web Page html/css/js